admhpr/oversight/content/notes/on-systems-thinking.md

 * Some over-extracted renewable resources can be driven below a critical threshold and effectively become nonrenewable (e.g. fish stocks).

+### Why Systems Work So Well

+* Many systems possess one of the following characteristics: resilience, self-organization, or hierarchy.

+__Resilience__: A measure of a system’s ability to adapt and survive in a changing environment.
+Brittleness and rigidity are the opposite of resilience.
+ * Feedback loops that regulate the balance in a system are essential to system resilience.
+ * e.g: The human body can tolerate different temperatures, variations in food supply, and repair itself and compensate for missing parts.
+ * Resilience is not the same as being static or constant.

+> “Because resilience may not be obvious without a whole-system view, people often sacrifice resilience for stability, or for productivity, or for some other more immediately recognizable system property.”

+__Self-Organization__: The characteristic in which some systems can learn, evolve, self-regulate, and develop complexity on its own.

+> “Self-organization produces heterogeneity and unpredictability.”

+* Freedom, experimentation, and disorder are necessary conditions for self-organization (many people are uncomfortable with these properties).

+__Hierarchy__: Self-organizing systems generate hierarchies of nested systems.
+Systems with subsystems as you move down and systems aggregated/comprising larger systems as you move up.

+e.g: A cell in your heart is a subsystem of the organ.
+The organ is a subsystem of a larger circulatory system.
+The circulatory system, along with other physiological systems, comprises a person.
+In turn, a person is a subsystem of a family or group of people.
+Groups of people are subsystems of a larger societal organization (neighborhood, city, state, nation, etc.).

+* Hierarchies give structure to systems (yielding stability and resilience) and also allow for efficiency and specialization.
+Certain subsystems are tasked with certain goals and subsystems only need information essential to those goals and behaviors.

+* Balance in the hierarchy is necessary for optimal behaviors:
+* Sub-optimization occurs when a subsystem’s goals dominate at the expense of the overall system goals.
+* Central control occurs when the system at the top of the hierarchy prevents subsystems for operating efficiently or freely.

+> “Hierarchical systems evolve from the bottom up.
+The purpose of the upper layers of the hierarchy is to serve the purposes of the lower layers.”

 ### Reference

 * [Thinking in Systems: A Primer](https://www.goodreads.com/book/show/3828902-thinking-in-systems)